 Richard Pollay, in an article entitled The Distorted Mirror: Reflections on the Unintended Consequences of Advertising, writes that

 “The proliferation and the intrusion of various media into the everyday lives of the citizenry make advertising environmental in nature, persistently encountered, and involuntarily experienced by the entire population.
-It surrounds us no matter where we turn intruding into our communication media, our streets, and our very homes.”5
+It surrounds us no matter where we turn intruding into our communication media, our streets, and our very homes.” ((Richard Pollay “The distorted mirror: Reflections on the unintended consequences of advertising”, Journal of Marketing, 50, 1986, 18–36.))

 One company, Capital Outdoor, proudly declare of their product: “Outdoor advertising… incorporates your targeted branding message into the everyday landscape of commuters and becomes part of the very fabric of the living and working environment where it is placed.”

-John Sherry extends this concept, discussing how omnipresent ads condition us to be good consumers, organising “experience through the shaping and reflecting of our sense of reality”.6
+John Sherry extends this concept, discussing how omnipresent ads condition us to be good consumers, organising “experience through the shaping and reflecting of our sense of reality”. ((John Sherry “Advertising as a cultural system.”
+Marketing and semiotics: New directions in the study of signs for sale (1987): 441-461.))

 This is a deliberate and long term strategy to mould cultural norms around consumerism.
 In 1955, US retail analyst Victor Lebow wrote in the Journal of Retailing: “Our enormously productive economy demands that we make consumption our way of life, that we convert the buying and use of goods into rituals, that we seek our spiritual satisfactions, our ego satisfactions, in consumption.”